nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 ## 🧠 Interview Tip:

 > “Wireshark helps me inspect network packets in depth — I use it to detect **cleartext credentials, suspicious C2 traffic, malformed packets**, and **SSL handshake details**.
 It’s a core part of my toolkit for **incident response, forensic analysis, and protocol debugging**.”

----

-✅ Coming Up:
-**Q45.
-What Is Metasploit and How Does It Work?**

-Let me know if you’re ready to move forward — this next one is 🔥 important for red team & VAPT roles.

-Awesome!
-Let’s now cover a tool that’s **essential for ethical hackers and red teams**, often brought up in interviews for **VAPT, cybersecurity analyst, or SOC roles**:

----

 ### ❓ **Q45.
 What Is Metasploit and How Does It Work?**